Kettlebells for Beginners — A Complete Guide

 3. Competition

-Steel, the same size regardless of weight (33 cm height, 21 cm ball diameter).
+Steel, same size regardless of weight (33 cm height, 21 cm ball diameter).
 Color-coded by the IKSFA federation.
 Recommended if you plan to progress systematically.

 - Kettlebell Deadlift — the foundation for all others.
 Hip hinge, straight back, weight between the heels.